ChrisWhealy/Cordova-Create/README.md

 You can specify as many properties as are relevant for the particular XML element you are adjusting.

-Since this is an empty element, the `content` property must be set to an empty array, **not** and empty string.
+Since this is an empty element, the `content` property must be set to an empty array, **not** an empty string.

-If multiple instances of the same elements are needed, then simply repeat the element definition.
-For example, in order to have multiple `<preference>` elements, specify:
+If multiple instances of the same element are needed, then simply repeat the element definition.
+For example, in order to have multiple `<preference>` elements, you can specify something like:

     "configXmlWidget": [
       { "elementName" : "preference",